James and Louise Temerty Galleries of the

 What?

 Specimens represent life during the Jurassic and Cretaceous periods, grouped within the themes: Life on Land, Life on Sea, and Life in the Air.
-You'll see all of your favourites, including Tyrannosaurus rex, Stegosaurus, and Triceratops.
+You'll see all of your favourites, including Tyrannosaurus rex, Zuul, Stegosaurus, and Triceratops.

 Where?